melodytik/TLM_LLM_proxy_compatibility_script/README.md

 Solution: I created a proxy script using Node.js, which acts as an intermediary responsible for forwarding the data transmitted between Ollama and the Chewan Maid module, and modifying the data packets to automatically add stream=false to each JSON file (disabling streaming transmission)

-There is another version that adds stream=false (disabling streaming) and think=false (disabling thinking mode) to speed up conversation generation.
-After all, players cannot see the real-time output of each token when streaming is turned off.
-Disabling the thinking mode can greatly accelerate the speed of dialogue generation!
+At the same time, I also added the enable_thinking=false field (to disable the thinking mode) to speed up the generation of dialogues.
+After all, if streaming is turned off, players cannot see the output of each token in real time, and disabling the thinking mode can greatly speed up the generation of dialogues!

 If this script is helpful to you, please help me point a little star, thank you everyone!! (*´∀`)~ ♥